Errol Spence Jr Boxing Record: 'The Truth' Has 22 KO's In 28 Wins

 RELATED: Errol Spence Jr Net Worth, Career Earnings & Endorsement Deals

-‘The Truth’ has fought in seven world title fights throughout his professional boxing career, winning each and every one of them.
-Spence is of course undefeated, and will be hopeful of keeping that record in tact this weekend as he aims to become undisputed welterweight champion of the world against Terence Crawford.
+‘The Truth’ has fought in eight world title fights throughout his professional boxing career, winning all but one of them.
+Spence is of course no longer undefeated having been stopped by Terence Crawford in their undisputed fight on July 29 at the T-Mobile Arena, Las Vegas, Nevada.

 After winning his maiden world title in 2017, Spence made a successful first defense of his IBF strap the following year against Lamont Peterson.
 Just five months later, he added another successful defense to his resumé by knocking Carlos Ocampo out inside one round of their world title fight.